hyryel/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     /// <summary>
     /// Owner Write & Everyone Read Permissions:
-    /// A player's model's skin selection index.
-You might have the option to allow players
+    /// A Player's model's skin selection index.
+You might have the option to allow Players
-    /// to select different skin materials as a way to further encourage a player's personal
+    /// to select different skin materials as a way to further encourage a Player's personal
-    /// association with their player character.
+    /// association with their Player character.
 It would make sense to make the permissions
     /// setting of the NetworkVariable such that the client can change the value, but everyone
     /// will be notified when it changes to visually reflect the new skin selection.
     /// </summary>